callionica/hue/README.md

 Mood and LightLevel determine what the brightness/color of light should be.

 ## Can you update the conditions in a rule using a schedule?
+Someone said: "especially since the API does not allow to change single values, you always have to PUT the entire {conditions} element…:"